jaiselsingh1/NumericalCFD/README.md

-# NumericalCFD-Aersp423
+# NumericalCFD
-These are the code files for explori
+These are the code files for exploring numerical cfd